jvillacinda11/Miva-Merchant-ADPM-on-PROD-Page/README.md

 ## Description

 This is a walk through on how to implement add-on products onto main product pages (PROD Page) in Miva Merchant eccomerce stores that use shadows readytheme.
 This works in tandem with the attribute machine and retains an "out-of-box" feel of shadows readytheme.
+This is an project is pretty involved and should only be done by a developer.

 [Live Example](https://www.weistec.com/m157_ecu_tune.html).
-NOTE: This version may have additional functionality and styling that is not covered here.
+**NOTE:** This version may have additional functionality and styling that is not covered here.

 ## Goals